 3. Improve Crisis Management Processes

-You always need to keep a close eye on the news, social media, and other channels to identify bad coverage early, so that when controversy does arise, you can address it ASAP, avoiding any further harm to your brand.
+You always need to keep a close eye on the news, social media, and other channels to identify bad coverage early.
+When controversy does arise, you can address it ASAP, avoiding any further harm to your brand.
 But while you want to react quickly, you can’t act compulsively, which could further damage your brand.

 The key is to have a pre-established and adaptive comms crisis strategy that you can apply to a multitude of scenarios.
 So when a stressful situation does arise, you can turn to your plan and identify the best course of action, allowing you to respond swiftly and calmly to minimize negative impacts.